gnaprs/scviz/docs/tutorials/importing.md

 pdata.obs.head()
 ```

-💡 *Tip: If filenames follow different formats, scviz will suggest possible `.obs` columns or default to generic labels.*
+💡 *Tip: If filenames follow different formats, scpviz will suggest possible `.obs` columns or default to generic labels.*

 ---